microsoft/FluidFramework/docs/content/docs/data-structures/sequence.md

 ```

 Annotate operations can add or remove map-like properties to or from content of the sequence.
 They can store any JSON
-serializable data and have similar behavior to a shared map.
+serializable data and have similar behavior to a SharedMap.
 Annotate takes a start and end position which work the same
 way as the start and end of the remove operation.
 In addition to start and end annotate also takes a map-like properties
 object.
 Each key of the provided properties object will be set on each position of the specified range.
 Setting a
 property key to null will remove that property from the positions in the range.